nurbilu/proji-of-michael-and-nur-of-4-in-a-row-/4 in a row - presentation/README.md

 ## Course

-Introduction to Computer Science - Fall 2025
-Holon Institute of Technology
+Introduction to Computer Science - Holon Institute of Technology